-Safe fieldwork is successful fieldwork.
-Thorough preparation can pre-empt many potential problems.
+Safe fieldwork is key for successful fieldwork.
+Thorough preparation can preempt many potential problems.
 When discussing your research with your supervisor please think about the safety implications of where you are going and what you are doing.
 Following this discussion and before your travel will be approved, you will be required to complete a travel risk assessment form.
 This requires you to set out the significant safety risks associated with your research, the arrangements in place to mitigate those risks and the contingency plans for if something goes wrong.
-There is an expectation that you will take out University travel insurance.
+There is an expectation that you will take out University travel insurance if travelling to fieldwork outside the UK.
 Your department also needs accurate information on where you are, and when and how to contact you while you are away.
-The travel assessment process should help to plan your fieldwork by thinking through arrangements and practicalities.
+The travel risk assessment process should help to plan your fieldwork by thinking through arrangements and practicalities.
 The website for the Social Sciences Division provides videos detailing fieldwork experiences that may be useful for reference.

-It is vital that risk assessments and travel insurance applications are submitted at least one month before planned travel.
+It is vital that supervisor-approved risk assessments and travel insurance applications are submitted around one month before planned travel.
 Forms for high-risk travel should be submitted even further in advance, to allow the forms to be approved by the Divisional Safety Officer, and possibly by the University Safety Office.
+You are advised to talk to your Supervisor at the earliest opportunity.